 Note: During planning, some Agile Teams break stories into tasks and estimate and update task hours accordingly.
 Method I requires only that actual total team hours be recorded to the story; tasking is not mandatory.

 II.
 By Story Points

-Story points are the ubiquitous estimating and tracking currency for work in Scrum.
-Scrum teams estimate stories in story points and update their estimates to actuals to improve future estimates.
-While story points are relative, not absolute, units of measure, they are all that is necessary, as the enterprise needs only to know the percentage of story points allocated to stories that have CapEx potential, over the total story points delivered in any accounting period.
-Conversion to actual costs is handled in the same way as for I, above.
-This is a low-friction, low-overhead method that does not generally create any additional burden on teams, other than the need to be sure to update estimates to actuals for each story completed.
+Story points are the ubiquitous currency of Scrum.
+Scrum teams estimate stories in points and update their estimates to actuals to improve future estimates.
+Although story points are relative, and not absolute units of measure, they’re all that’s necessary.
+The enterprise needs only to know the percentage of story points allocated to stories that have CapEx potential, over the total story points delivered in any accounting period.
+Conversion to actual costs is handled in the same way as for example I, above.
+This is a low-friction, low-overhead method that generally does not create any additional burden on teams, other than the need to be sure to update estimates to actuals for each story completed.
 Again, ALM tooling typically supports the recording and automated calculation of such measures.

 Note: In order to compensate for the relative nature of story points, which can vary from team to team, SAFe suggests a means for normalizing story point estimating across teams as part of the common economic underpinning for an ART.

 The methods above provide a fairly granular means of encoding work to the efforts that might be capitalized.
 But then there’s the labor of entering and capturing the data; and that extra work does not, by itself, deliver end user value.
 Given the scope of the typical ART in the enterprise, there may be an easier way.